How to Get Into Bowdoin

 Still looking for guidance on how to get into Bowdoin College?
 We've outlined some frequently asked questions below.

 According to its website, Bowdoin looks for students of “uncommon promise, and uncommon character.”
-In other words, they look for students willing to march to the beat of their drum—yet are able to problem-solve and come up with solutions together.
+In other words, they look for students willing to march to the beat of their drum, and yet are able to problem-solve and come up with solutions together.

-Bowdoin is very selective, with a 7.75% acceptance rate.
+Bowdoin is very selective, with an 6.97% average acceptance rate.
 Bowdoin also prides itself in basing its admissions on more than just grades.
-Ideally, they're looking for students engaged within and outside the classroom and those with an innate curiosity willing to take risks.
+Ideally, they're looking for students engaged within and outside the classroom and those with an innate curiosity who are willing to take risks.

 Final Thoughts